-Limestone is quarried in the Northwest Territories, British Columbia, Alberta, Manitoba, Ontario, Nova Scotia and Newfoundland.
-Lime plants have been established near industrial centres where reserves of suitable limestone are available and where major consumers are situated.
+Limestone is quarried in the Northwest Territories, British Columbia, Alberta, Manitoba, Ontario, Nova Scotia, and Newfoundland.
+Lime plants have been established near industrial centers where reserves of suitable limestone are available and where major consumers are situated.

 (Tyndall Stone - Limestone of Canada)

 Tyndall stone’s historical character is also attributable to its deep historical roots in the famous Manitoba construction.
 The stone has been a common building material in the province’s architecture since the earliest days of European settlement.
 The lower fort Garry of 1832 is one of the first examples of its usage.
-In recent years Tyndall stones found its home on tall apartment blocks, schools and office buildings.
-At the same time the use of this unique stone has found popularity beyond Manitoba that are the Canadian parliament buildings in Ottawa and the Canadian museum of civilisation in Quebec.
+In recent years Tyndall stones found its home on tall apartment blocks, schools, and office buildings.
+At the same time, the use of this unique stone has found popularity beyond Manitoba that are the Canadian parliament buildings in Ottawa and the Canadian Museum of Civilization in Quebec.
 Tyndall stone is a registered trademark name by Gillis Quarries Limited.
-It is the dolomitic limestone which is quarried from the Selkirk member of the Ordovician red river formation of Manitoba Canada.
-This stone has a pervasive mottling of darker dolomite that gives the rock a tapestry- like effect.
+It is the dolomitic limestone that is quarried from the Selkirk member of the Ordovician red river formation of Manitoba Canada.
+This stone has a pervasive mottling of darker dolomite that gives the rock a tapestry-like effect.
 This makes this stone popular as a building and ornamental stone.
 This stone quarry is operated by Gillis Quarry Ltd that has owned the quarry since 1910.

 The most striking thing about this stone is its decorative feature.
 They look like they are riddled with thalassinoides trace fossils.
-These are branching burrows with T or Y shaped junctions made by creatures tunnelling through the soft sediments.
-The following are the examples of natural fossilic designs.
+These are branching burrows with T or Y-shaped junctions made by creatures tunneling through the soft sediments.
+The following are examples of natural fossil designs.

-Thalassinoids burrows a wall cladding on the Terminal City club Vancouver, weathered thalassinoides burrows at the Fairmont Banff Springs Hotel, Fisherites burrows at the Terminal City club Vancouver, large orthoceras sections on book matched slabs at the Fairmont Chateau lake Louis, Orthoceras on the terrace of the Fairmont Banff Springs hotel, Rugose coral on the Terminal City Club Vancouver, a fragment of stromatoporoid at the Fairmont Chateau lake Louis
+Thalassinoids burrows a wall cladding on the Terminal City Club Vancouver, weathered thalassinoides burrows at the Fairmont Banff Springs Hotel, Fisheries burrows at the Terminal City Club Vancouver, large orthoceras sections on book-matched slabs at the Fairmont Chateau lake Louis, Orthoceras on the terrace of the Fairmont Banff Springs hotel, Rugose coral on the Terminal City Club Vancouver, a fragment of stromatoporoid at the Fairmont Chateau lake Louis

 The Gillis Quarry Story of Tyndall stone

-The Gillis Quarry Ltd., in its web page narrates the story of the formation……
+The Gillis Quarry Ltd., on its web page, narrates the story of the formation……

-It is the preserved, complexed branches of burrows or trace fossils of these magical sea creatures that created Tyndall stones beautiful markings which gives Tyndall stones its unique appearance.
+It is the preserved, complexed branches of burrows or trace fossils of these magical sea creatures that created Tyndall stone's beautiful markings which gives Tyndall stones their unique appearance.